Woodfield Springs Plantation

 Woodfield Spring Plantation was a large quail hunting plantation in northern Leon County, Florida, United States.

 Woodfield Springs was owned by Gilbert W. Humphrey, an executive with the M.A.
 Hanna Company of Cleveland, Ohio serving as president of the company in 1960 and chairman of the board in 1961.
 Humphrey's father also was an executive with Hanna and U.S. Secretary of the Tresaury.
 Mr. Humphrey's father in law was Robert Livingston Ireland, Jr., owner of Foshalee Plantation.

-Woodfield Springs was located between Centerville Road and Miccosukee Road and covered an area of 4000 acre.
+Woodfield Springs has lands in 3 counties covering 8000 acre.